mahmouddaabas/DA336A-Grupp-Projekt/README.md

 After every boss, you will get prompted if you want to go to the shop.
 In the shop you can buy items to help you.
 You get coins from defeating enemies.
 Health will instantly restore your health by 1 heart.
-The damage potion will double your damage for 1 enemy.
+The damage potion will double your damage for 1 enemy after you have clicked on it in the bottom right.
 When you are finished, exit the shop by clicking the arrow at the top of the screen.